Here are some frequently asked questions that will help you prepare for your camping experience with us.

 13. Can I have more than one RV or tent on the site?

 Fort Camping does not offer double sites.
 All sites are for single family camping only.

-The City Bylaw in Langley states that each campsite can only accommodate one sleeping unit per campsite (RV or tent), an additional small tent (max 8’x 8′) is permitted if it is for minor children in the same family group.
+The City Bylaw in Langley states that each campsite can accommodate one sleeping unit per campsite (RV or tent), an additional small tent (max 8’x 8′) is permitted if it is for minor children in the same family group.

 14. Can I camp in a tent on an RV- Full Hook-Up site?

 Fort Camping has designated sites for campers depending on the type of unit.
-Campers who are only camping in a tent are permitted in the small RV tent sites only.
+Campers who are camping in a tent are permitted in the small RV tent sites only.
 RV- Full Hook-Up sites require an RV unit.

-15. Why can’t I book a specific campsite?
+15. Can I book a specific campsite?